function-store/FunctionStore_tools/README.md

 While 99% of the features work identically for Mac, users should pay attention to the following:
 - Olib Browser does not work on Mac
-- **When referring to hotkeys in the Wiki `Alt` refers to `Cmd`**
+- It is very hard to stay consisten with hotkeys on Mac ,so **When referring to hotkeys in the Wiki `Alt` refers to `Cmd`**
+    - With a lot of exceptions, but those will be clearly documented

+## Self-Update Feature

+If the toolkit (v2.4.0+) is installed in your project and there is an update, the `?` icon in the toolbar will have a yellow border.
+Clicking the icon will prompt you for an update, you can say `No` in which case it will take you to the Wiki as usual, otherwise the following is going to happen:
+- Save all configs (custom parameters of tools) to a `json` file
-    - With the exception of opening the relevant Wiki by `Option-Right/MiddleClick`ing an icon in the toolbar
+- Download the new version of the toolkit `.tox` and replace the existing one with it
+- Load all the saved configs from the previously saved `json` file

+This way we can ensure that your settings are retained between updates, alongside the externally retained data, outlined in the next chapter.

 ## Syncing/Externalizing